-Katana x Xero integration enables creating invoices and bills in Xero based on Katana Sales and Purchase Orders with a click of a button.
+The Katana to Xero integration enables invoice and bill creating in Xero based on Katana Sales and Purchase orders with a click of a button.
 The integration does not enable syncing stock levels automatically from Katana to Xero, but you can easily record journal entries periodically in Xero based on Katana data to update your stock.

 Depending on your accounting principles and income statement structure, there are different ways to handle stock sync:

 1. Not tracking stock in Xero at all.

 2. Recording journal entries in Xero periodically in case you are tracking Cost of Goods Sold in your income statement.

 TIP: Katana provides real-time stock management and statuses, so if it is not required by accounting principles, you might not need to track stock in Xero at all and could only rely on Katana for stock management.
 Even if you are used to tracking stock in Xero today.